firebase/firebaseopensource.com/frontend/REFACTOR TODO.md

-Still some bugs and stuff remaining before refactor is done.
+Still some bugs and cleaups remaining before refactor is done.

 ## Cleanup